rekhaeshwar/python-prometheus/README.md

 ## Design

 This application is written in Python using [Flask](https://flask.palletsprojects.com/en/1.1.x/) framework.
 The application can be accessed at ```<application-url>/queryurl``` and the metrics can be accessed at  ```<application-url>/metrics```.
 A docker image is built to run the application as container, the project also includes deployment scripts to run the application on Kubernetes.
 As part of design, I have considered to have a timeout of 30s which is part of external configuration and can be adjusted as needed.
+The application has a background job which can be set to run at desired interval to query the urls periodically.

 ### Unit Tests
 Unit Tests are written in file ``` python-prometheus/unit_tests.py ```.
 With http server running, execute this file to run unit tests.